QuantEcon/lecture-python-programming.myst/_sources/python_by_example.md

 * For each element of the `sequence`, it "binds" the name `variable_name` to that element and then executes the code block.

-The `sequence` object can in fact be a very general object, as we'll see soon enough.

 ### A Comment on Indentation